dustinpfister/blog_posts/_posts/linux-bash-script-parameters.md

 So then there is a basic hello world example of a positioned rather than flagged parameter in bash.
 However there are at least a few more things to cover beyond this when it comes to finding out how many arguments are passed, how to loop over all arguments, and how to work with flags.
 There are a few other related topics that might come up in the process of working with parameters so lets look at a few more examples of these kinds of bash scripts.

+## 2 - Special parameters

+On top of positional parameters there are a number of special parameters also.

-## 2 - Get a count of the number of arguments given
+### 2.1 - Get a count of the number of arguments that where given

 What if I want to get a count of how many arguments there are when a script is called?
 For this there is the $# variable which will given the number of arguments given.
 This will not count the command or script itself, so if no arguments are given beyond just calling the script then the value will be zero.